ayang351/Happy-Gardener/README.md

 # Happy Gardener :seedling:
  A cozy gardening game that runs on the Game Boy Advanced.
 Players play as a gardener that needs to plant a certain amount & type of seedlings to get through each level.
 Players are given a set amount of fences per level to place around the garden to keep out goats :goat: from eating the crops.
 Pass all 3 levels to win the game!
+If you fill up all your plots with seedlings and didn't meet the requirement, you lose!

 ## GBA Controls